 - Community Facilities Dollar for Dollar Grant Scheme

-- Sporting Facilities and Equipment Dollar for Dollar Grant Scheme
+- Sporting Facilities Dollar for Dollar Grant Scheme

-- Community Cultural Development Dollar for Dollar Grant Scheme
+- Community and Cultural Development Dollar for Dollar Grant Scheme

-a) improvements to Council owned facilities licenced to, occupied or leased by the group which will contribute to the cultural or artistic use of the facility; and / or
+c) undertake improvements to Council owned facilities licenced to, occupied or leased by the group which will contribute to the cultural or artistic use of the facility.

 Projects are considered on a dollar for dollar basis.
 Applications for projects requesting up to a maximum of $3000 will be considered.

-Community based organisations from outside the Cessnock lga may apply and be considered for funding only if the project benefits the artistic or cultural development of the Cessnock LGA.
+Community based organisations from outside the Cessnock lga may apply and be considered for funding only if they can demonstrate that the project benefits the Cessnock LGA community.